Project goal: Offer free public presentations featuring writers, researchers, artists and adventurers, to spark learning and dynamic conversation.

 Why this work matters: This long-running educational series, traditionally held in Tuolumne Meadows, offers an opportunity for park staff, volunteers and visitors to explore topics rooted not only in Yosemite and the Sierra Nevada, but also in global conversations about science, conservation and our connections to the natural world.

-The annual summer series of free weekend presentations takes place at the historic Parsons Memorial Lodge, which was built by the Sierra Club in 1915 and is one of the oldest rustic stone structures in a national park.
+Usually, this annual summer series of free weekend presentations takes place at the historic Parsons Memorial Lodge, which was built by the Sierra Club in 1915 and is one of the oldest rustic stone structures in a national park.
+Due to the ongoing coronavirus (COVID-19) pandemic, the summer series is moving online for the 2020 season.
+Click here to download the 2020 schedule, and catch recordings of the presentations on the Yosemite National Park Facebook page and on our website!

 The presentations feature perspectives and expertise from a variety of fields, and all honor the lodge’s founding purpose as a vibrant gathering place to share powerful ideas.
 Past presenters have included renowned writers, musicians, scientists, park rangers, poets and historians, among many others.
-Whether hearing about research on Yosemite ecology and geology, learning about the Sierra Nevada’s human history, or listening to nature-based poetry and essays, guests gain a deeper appreciation for the park and our planet.
+Whether focused on Yosemite ecology and geology, the Sierra Nevada’s human history, or nature-based poetry and essays, these presentations and readings help inspire a deeper appreciation for the park and our planet.

 Partnering with Yosemite National Park.